sketch-hq/SketchAPI/docs/pages/file-format-coordinates.md

 permalink: /file-format/coordinate-systems

 order: 102
-excerpt: How Sketch stores coordinate information in page.json
+excerpt: Sketch stores the dimensions and position of layers within the canvas, the _frame_, separately from the _point coordinates_ describing shapes.
 ---

 Layers are the building blocks of Sketch.
 Their dimensions and position within the canvas, the _frame_, are stored separately from the _point coordinates_ describing shapes.